alexandrebouchard/westrun/README.md

 Installation
 ------------

-- Requires: Java 6+, POSIX, git, Gradle, rsync.
+- Requires: Java 8+, POSIX, git, Gradle 2.1+, rsync.
 - Setup a password-less connection to the remote host.
 - Clone this repo and compile using ``gradle installApp``.
 - Add the folder ``scripts`` to your PATH variable.
 If you use mac, you can use TextEdit to add it by adding the following line: